Mieszko I: Early life

 According to a legend, Mieszko was blind during the first seven years of life and gained his sight during postrzyżyny (first haircut), which was a pagan right of passage ritual.

-There is no certain information on Mieszko's life before he took control over his lands.
+There is no certain information on Mieszko's life before he took control of his lands.
 Only the Lesser Poland Chronicle gives the date of his birth as somewhere between the years 920–931 (depending on the version of the manuscript); however, modern researchers do not recognize the chronicle as a reliable source.
-Several historians on the basis of their investigations postulated the date of Mieszko's birth to have been between 922–945; the activity of the Duke in his final years of life puts the date of his birth closer to the latter year.
+Several historians, on the basis of their investigations, postulated the date of Mieszko's birth to have been between 922 and 945; The activity of the Duke in his final years of life puts the date of his birth closer to the latter year.

-Mieszko's name has traditionally been thought to be a diminutive of Mieczysław but this is refuted by the majority of modern historians.
+Mieszko's name has traditionally been thought to be a diminutive of Mieczysław, but this is refuted by the majority of modern historians.
 According to a legend first described by Gallus Anonymus, Mieszko was blind during his first seven years of life.
 This typical medieval allegory referred to his paganism rather than an actual disability.
 Another name of Mieszko, "Dagome", appears in the Dagome iudex document, though its origin is uncertain.
 Historians speculate that it was derived from Mieszko's adopted Christian name Dagobert or an abbreviation of the two names – "Dago" for Dagobert and "me" for Mieszko.